Resolution 3771 - Amended Plat - Becker's AdditionRESOLUTION NO. 3771

 SECTION II.
 The City Clerk -Treasurer is directed to give

-of the same, in the.
-Daily Inter Lake on the 23rd day of
+of the same in the Daily Inter Lake on the 23rd day of

 December, 1987 and the 30th day of December, 1987.